 [Section 94 amended by No. 25 of 1985 s.
 132 and 140; No. 73 of 1995 s.
 63.]

-95. Power to transfer or convey land
+95. Corporation’s powers to transfer etc. land after sale

 The Corporation in exercising the power of sale conferred by this Division, shall have power by proper transfer (where the land is under the Transfer of Land Act 1893, and subject to registration under that Act), and by proper deed or transfer (where the land is not under the Transfer of Land Act 1893), to transfer or convey an indefeasible estate in fee simple, or (if such land has not been alienated from the Crown in fee simple) all the estate and interest therein of every person (other than the Crown), but all the estate and interest which any such person is entitled or able to transfer, assign, convey or dispose of therein, and the estate of the purchaser shall be subject to the exceptions, conditions and powers (if any) in force and contained in the grant or Crown lease or conditional purchase lease of the land, or in the certificate of title, certificate of Crown land title, qualified certificate of Crown land title or lease of Crown land relating to the land, and to any public rights of way and to any other easements acquired by enjoyment or user or subsisting over and upon or affecting the land, and to any charge imposed by a law of the Commonwealth, and to any rates and taxes imposed or to be imposed on or in respect of the land after the date of the sale but free from other encumbrances and charges.